0xPlatinum/Neoannophobia/README.md

 And our flag ends up being...
 Error?
-So i was stuck on this error for a while, i mean, it should work, right?
+So I was stuck on this error for a while, I mean, it should work, right?
-But eventually if figured out I have too many "p.recvline()".
+But eventually I figured out I had too many "p.recvline()" lines.
 Well.. lets mitigate that by adding onto our if, else statement at the bottom that determines which month/day we send.
 We can just add
 ```python
 	if month==b"December' and day == b"31" and cr == 100:
 		p.sendline(month + b" " + day)